- Transit Apps

 In May, Pierce Transit was able to restore some service, up to 80 percent of pre-COVID levels.

-On September 2020, the agency will restore service to about 90 percent of what existed before COVID.
+In September 2020, the agency restored service to about 90 percent of what existed before COVID.

 All of these changes have had to occur quickly, responding to ridership levels, available revenues and doing whatever we could to provide as much service as possible.

-Once we implement the new service levels in September, we will begin planning for our next service update in March 2021.
+Now that we have implemented the new service levels in September, we will begin planning for our next service update in March 2021.
 Our hope is that sales taxes, which are Pierce Transit’s largest source of funding, will begin to rise again, and we can restore more service.

 Helping our Community

-- This year is Pierce Transit’s 40th Anniversary, and we are proud to have been serving our community for four decades, in both big and small ways.
+- Pierce Transit is proud to continue serving our community after more than four decades of service, in both big and small ways.

-- Since the pandemic began, our employees have donated 500 pounds of food to the Emergency Food Network, to help people in our community.
+- Since the pandemic began, our employees have donated 500 pounds of food to the Emergency Food Network (EFN), to help people in our community.
+Our employee volunteers have also repackaged thousands of pounds of bulk food into family-size portions at EFN's warehouse.